Schema Markup Example

 How 42nd Street Builds Referral Machines That Run Without You

-At 42nd Street, we engineer referral and word-of-mouth systems for home services companies and category-leading SMBs across Tennessee and Florida.
-We measure your Promoters, write the scripted asks, design the double-sided rewards, sharpen the onliness statement that gives customers a reason to talk — then wire the entire sequence into GoHighLevel so it runs on autopilot.
-Our SEO and AI Search Visibility work fills the top of your funnel; a referral engine turns every happy customer into a second one.
-If you close well once you're in front of people, referrals put the warmest possible buyers in front of you — already sold.
+At 42nd Street, we engineer referral and word-of-mouth systems for home services companies and category-leading SMBs across Alcoa and East Tennessee.
+We measure your Promoters, write the scripted asks, design the double-sided rewards, sharpen the onliness statement that gives customers a reason to talk, then wire the entire sequence into GoHighLevel so it runs on autopilot.
+To make sure new Alcoa customers can find you in the first place, our Alcoa SEO experts fill the top of your funnel while the referral engine turns every happy customer into a second one.
+If you close well once you're in front of people, referrals put the warmest possible buyers in front of you, already sold.
 Book a 20-minute referral audit and we'll map the warm leads your business is leaving on the table.